-A student may not miss a class without first obtaining permission from his/her regular classroom teacher.
-If the student is completing work for his/her regular teacher and remains after the bell rings, thus preventing him/her from attending his/her next scheduled class, the student's next teacher must be notified as soon as possible.
+A student may not miss a class without first obtaining permission from their regular classroom teacher.
+If the student is completing work for their regular teacher and remains after the bell rings, thus preventing them from attending their next scheduled class, the student's next teacher must be notified as soon as possible.
 It is the student's responsibility to see that this is done.
 Students missing a class without prior permission from the teacher whose class is being missed will be considered truant.